SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

 * **Percentage of tasks (6)** complete and number of workspaces where the review was completed out of the number of workspaces where it was requested
 * **Cancel Review button (7)** - clicking this opens the confirmation dialog, where you need to confirm the cancellation
   * If you cancel a Workspace Review, the following happens:
-    * All workspace review tasks are automatically closed with the status 'Cancelled'
+    * All workspace review tasks are automatically closed with the status 'Canceled'
     * No emails are sent to workspace owners
-    * The cancelled review is visible under Govern > Insights > Show by Review
+    * The canceled review is visible under Govern > Insights > Show by Review
 * **View Details (8)** - clicking this opens the review details screen for that workspace review policy

 ![Governance - Workspace Review - Overview](../../.gitbook/assets/monitor-workspace-review-governance-overview.png)